DharshiniCR/Exploratory_Data_Analysis-1/README.md

 2. Import the data (Website to generate insert statements, https://www.convertcsv.com/csv-to-sql.htm)
 3. Remove dupes
 4. Standardize the data
-5. Populate Null/Blank values or remove
+5. Replace Blank values with NULL (trim will replace blank with NULL values)
 6. Remove unnecessary/irrelevant/blank columns which doesn’t require any ETL process
   7. Don’t remove columns from raw data
   8. Create a backup table and work on it